California Supreme Court: Law Enforcement Officials May Search Cellular Phones Incident To Arrest

 No Question about Quon: U.S. Supreme Court Unanimous in Overturning Ninth Circuit

-On June 17, 2010, in a decision authored by Justice Anthony Kennedy, the U.S. Supreme Court unanimously overturned a decision by the U.S. Court of Appeals for the Ninth Circuit in a case involving an employee’s assertion that a government employer had violated the Fourth Amendment by unreasonably obtaining and reviewing personal text messages sent and received on employer-issued pagers.
-Click here to read our Client Alert about this important decision.
+In an important decision for employers, the U.S. Supreme Court unanimously overturned a decision by the U.S. Court of Appeals for the Ninth Circuit in a case involving an employee’s assertion that a government employer had violated the Fourth Amendment by unreasonably obtaining and reviewing personal text messages sent and received on employer-issued pagers.
+The decision, a victory for employers, provides helpful guidance for management of electronic communication systems and workplace searches.
+Read this alert to learn more about the decision and how it may affect you.

 District Court Rules TCPA Applies to Text Messages Even Though Recipient Not Charged to Receive the Message